 Anker is a top name in the mobile accessories game, and the Roav line of car products is no exception.
 The SmartCharge T2 locates empty FM frequencies with just the push of a button, while Bluetooth 5.0 keeps your phone securely connected.
 Better yet, the SmartCharge T2 uses Anker’s PowerIQ 3.0 to charge your device quickly from either a USB-C or a lightning port.

-JETech FM Transmitter
+Jetech FM Transmitter

 Beinhome FM Transmitter

 The other FM transmitters in the list are great, but they can be bulky and occupy car ports you may need for other things.
 The Beinhome FM Transmitter is tiny and connects directly to your AUX port.
 Just plug it into your phone and set an FM station!
-You can throw your phone back into your pocket afterwards, or store it wherever you please.
+You can throw your phone back into your pocket afterward, or store it wherever you please.

 That’s it for our list of best FM transmitters.
 Don’t forget to check out our roundup of other great accessories for your car as well.